eslint/eslint/docs/developer-guide/working-with-plugins.md

 The module must export an object with a `rules` property.
 This `rules` property should be an object containing a key-value mapping of rule ID to rule.
-The rule ID does not have to follow any naming convention (so it can just be `dollar-sign, for instance).
+The rule ID does not have to follow any naming convention (so it can just be `dollar-sign`, for instance).

 ```js
 module.exports = {